torstenvl/trex/README.md

 - No character groups or alternates, e.g., `(abc|def)`
 - No quantifiers, e.g., `\d{1,5}`
 - No support for index or match length (return value only indicates whether there's a match)
+- Locale support relies on system library iswxxxxx functions, which are broken on macOS for East Asian languages and Arabic